Application for a Premises Licence

 To determine an application for a premises licence in respect of the above.

-Representations have been received from 3 members of the public, 2 of which were rejected.
-A Notice of Hearing inviting them to attend has been sent.
+Representations have been received from Environmental Protection and nine interested parties.
+A Notice of Hearing inviting them to attend has been sent to each of them.
 If they fail to attend, the hearing can be held in their absence or adjourned.

 The following documents are attached: -